 After a relaxing day in Banff, we made a stop at Market Bistro in Canmore for lunch before heading home.
 Good food + cozy atmosphere = the perfect way to end the trip.

-👉 Check out how we spent a full family day in Canmore, from Grassi Lakes to downtown!
+👉 Check out how we spent a full family day in Canmore, from Grassi Lakes to downtown, and on days when we want to keep things simple, we also love mixing trips like this with free things to do near Calgary with kids.

 This trip was all about creating memories with my sister, which I totally loved...
 Sometimes, the best trips aren’t the ones packed with activities; they’re the ones where you enjoy the company of your loved ones and take in the beauty around you.
 Would I do it again?
 Absolutely!